-Why stay in Kyoto Kurama Kibune
+Pros for Kyoto Kurama Kibune

 The silence, beautiful forested mountains and the luxurious ryokans make a perfect romantic getaway for those who want to enjoy a wonderful night or two.

-Why not stay in Kyoto Kurama Kibune
+Cons for Kyoto Kurama Kibune

 The area doesn't have much accommodation options.
 Being far from Kyoto centre, you can miss out on the nightlife in the city, as well as shopping and eating opportunities.
-This is a place for short term relaxation and not an alternative to Kyoto for tourists or first-time travellers.
+This is a place for short-term relaxation and not an alternative to Kyoto for tourists or first-time travellers.